bamartin1618/FlappyBirdAIProject/README.md

 # FlappyBirdAIProject
-The code repository for the Flappy Bird AI project, containing both versions of the game.
+The code repository for the Flappy Bird AI project, containing both versions of the game: the control and experimental groups.